 Sweet, spicy yet fruity, with a dry balsamic peppery back note

 Pink pepper is botanically unrelated to black pepper, but is used in many of the same ways as both a spice and essential oil.
 The essential oil has a sweeter note to it than the more traditional black pepper oil, and can be used interchangeably in most aromatherapy and perfumery blends.
-In aromatherapy, pepper essential oils are used for a variety of digestive and circulatory complaints.
+In aromatherapy, pepper essential oils have an affinity with the digestive and circulatory systems.

 Β-Myrcene, α-Phellandrene, ρ-Cymene, Limonene, Β-Plellandrene